davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/guides/boot-actuator.md

 ```

 Additionally, the `readTempeature()` method uses our
 `TemperatureReadingRepository` to perform the necessary data access
 operations.

 ### Server

 Now, we need a couple of main application classes to actually have the
 application do something useful.

-We start with an Spring Boot, {geode-name} Server application
+We start with an Spring Boot, VMware GemFire Server application
 functioning as the temperature sensor (device) using the
 `TemperatureSensor` class:

 BootGeodeServerApplication main class

 ``` highlight
 @SpringBootApplication